doctrine/orm/UPGRADE.md

 # Upgrade to 2.4

+## Composer is now the default autoloader

+The test suite now runs with composer autoloading.
+Support for PEAR, and tarball autoloading is deprecated.
+Support for GIT submodules is removed.

 ## OnFlush and PostFlush event always called

 Before 2.4 the postFlush and onFlush events were only called when there were